Perineal Massage Overview

 Are there medical devices for self-massaging the perineum?

 Perimom is a novel perineal massage tool that helps women do perineal massage completely unaided.
-The product is the only medical device in the world cleared for perineal massage in the United States and in Europe (FDA-registered in the USA and CE approved in Europe).
+The product is the only medical device in the world cleared for perineal massage in the United States and in Europe (FDA-registered in the USA, CE approved in Europe, and TGA approved in Australia).

 Does perineal massage induce labor?